Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Robertson has 13 active public transport stops, all of which are bus stops.
 These stops are served by 19 different routes that together facilitate 3,189 weekly passenger trips.
-The accessibility of these services is deemed good, with residents on average being located just 232 meters from the nearest stop.
+The accessibility of the transport system is rated as good, with residents on average being located 232 meters from their nearest stop.

 On a daily basis, there are an average of 455 trips across all routes, which translates to approximately 245 weekly trips per individual stop.